dmakvh/eureka/Eureka-at-a-glance.md

 The above is the typical architecture you would run Eureka with.
 There is **one** eureka cluster per **region** which knows only about instances in its region only.
 There is **one** eureka server per **zone** to handle zone failures.

 Services **register** with Eureka and then send **heartbeats** to renew their leases every 30 seconds.The registration information and the renewals are replicated to all the eureka nodes in the cluster.
-The clients from any zone can look up the **registry **information (happens every 30 seconds) to find the location of their services (which could be in any zone) and make remote calls.
+The clients from any zone can look up the **registry** information (happens every 30 seconds) to locate their services (which could be in any zone) and make remote calls.

 Eureka - Configurability

 Eureka - Resilience
 Eureka in multi region
 Eureka - Monitoring